 If you're looking at changing your phone provider, you'll most likely want to transfer your existing number across to the new provider so that your customers can still reach you via the number they already know.
 This process is known as "number porting".

-Whilst transferring your phone number might like a complicated process, we're here to help every step of the way.
+Whilst transferring your phone number might seem like a complicated process, we're here to help every step of the way.
 In this post, we'll be outlining how it works and what we'll need from you before porting your number to us.

 What is porting?